ethanaward/pianobar-skill/README.md

 #### Song is not playing
 * You may be in paused mode after invoking 'play pandora'.
 Simply say 'resume pandora'
-* Sometimes you will pandora will deny access to their streaming service.
-This can be resolve over time.
+* Sometimes pandora will deny access to their streaming service.
+This can be resolve by just waiting for some time.
 I've notice if i have multiple devices playing pandora at once.
 To see if this is your issue, turn on debug mode, and you should see this message after invoking pandora 'Error: Access denied.
 Try again later.'